Explore How Contingency Fees Work in New Jersey and the Benefits of this Payment Arrangement for Your Personal Injury Case

 Whereas insurance companies and their defense attorneys will often try to take advantage of individuals who are not represented by a lawyer by offering them a much lower settlement amount or even no compensation at all, it is much less likely that they will try to play those games when they know you are represented by a skilled attorney who will quickly defend your rights and hold them accountable for your injuries.

-Contact our Personal Injury Lawyers at Kamensky, Cohen, and Riechelson Today
+Contact our Personal Injury Lawyers at Cohen & Riechelson Today

 Our renowned law firm with offices in New Jersey and Pennsylvania works on a contingency fee basis, utilizing over 50 years’ experience to recover top monetary compensation for injured victims in Princeton, Pennington, Titusville, Hamilton, Ewing, Hopewell, Burlington, West Windsor, Trenton, and throughout Burlington and Mercer County.